 It’s no secret that a formidable company identity and the process of branding begins with a strong logo.
-Creating a brand mark may seem simple, but there are several factors that accompany a successful design.
+Creating a brand mark may seem simple, but there are several factors that accompany a successful logo design.
 Often, we pay close attention to some of the components—such as colors and fonts—but we ignore crucial aspects, namely, the shapes that make up a design.

 Logo shapes are the building blocks of any design, forming the basis of icons either by how they’re combined or as the image behind a logo.
 Our brains are wired to pick out shapes and memorize them easily as a way of learning new things.
 Thus, memorable and bold shapes are easier to recall, and leave a more lasting impact.

 When you build a design, a logo shape can help forge a clearer emotional and psychological connection between your brand and consumers.
 Thus, it’s important to understand what each shape says about your brand and comprehend how you can effectively incorporate them in your design.